omniaintranet/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 + **Review date property**: Select the default property for review date.
 + **Permisson**: Users, or groups, that should be able to take part in the sites activites should be added in this field.
 A suggestion can be added here, but it can be edited when a site is created from this template.

-Information about how to create a page collection, and more information about page collections can be found here: :doc:`Page collections </pages/page-collections/index>`
+More information about page collections, and how to create a page collection, can be found here: :doc:`Page collections </pages/page-collections/index>`

 When you have added one or more page collections, you can use the the icons to sort the order in which they are shown (left-most icon) or delete the page collection.